Camper Guns Down 3 at Iowa State Park Before Killing Himself

 A potential motive has not been released, nor have the identities of the other campers killed.

-Authorities said Tuesday that Maquoketa Caves is being closed to the public as an investigation is complete.
+Authorities said Tuesday that the park, which claims to feature the most caves in all of Iowa, is closed to the public while the investigation is underway.

+Iowa Gov. Kim Reynolds said in a statement she was “horrified” by the shooting and “devastated by the loss of three innocent lives.”

+“As we grieve this unimaginable tragedy, Kevin and I pray for the victims’ family members and the law enforcement officers who responded to the scene,” she wrote on Twitter.
+“We ask Iowans to do the same.”